-Regional Administration plays an important role in improving the living standards of citizens, which is reflected in the wide range of its jurisdiction and responsibilities and includes the development of infrastructure and provision of services such as water, sanitation, transport infrastructure, public spaces, healthcare services, educational services, etc. Additionally, it has a key role on issues related to spatial planning, environmental protection, employment, disaster prevention.
+Regional Administration plays an important role in improving the living standards of citizens, which is reflected in the wide range of its jurisdiction and responsibilities, and includes the development of infrastructure and provision of services such as water, sanitation, transport infrastructure, public spaces, healthcare services, educational services, etc. Additionally, it plays a key role in issues related to spatial planning, environmental protection, employment, and disaster prevention.
 Good local governance is crucial to democratic participation, political dialogue, social cohesion and achieving economic benefits that can improve the quality of citizens’ life.
-The economic, political and social conditions that have been changing at European and global level lead to the alteration of Regional Administration role, which should be more effective and more efficient.
+The economic, political and social conditions that have been changing at European and global levels lead to the alteration of the Regional Administration’s role, which should be more effective and more efficient.

-At European level, the role of regional and local authorities regarding the planning and the implementation of development programs, as well as the services provision to citizens, constantly expands.
-Citizens seek answers at regional and local level on issues of employment, social welfare and cultural identity.
-The complexity of the problems addressed mainly at regional administration level is nowadays quite large, and therefore its role in many areas is not auxiliary but essential.
+European level, the role of regional and local authorities regarding the planning and the implementation of development programs, as well as the services provision to citizens, constantly expands.
+Citizens seek answers at regional and local levels on issues of employment, social welfare and cultural identity.
+Currently, the complexity of the problems addressed mainly at the regional administration level is quite large, and therefore its role in many areas is not auxiliary, but essential.
 Therefore, the challenges should be addressed in the context of an integrated plan, coordinated actions and targeted interventions.

-Regional Administration acquires multiple responsibilities and there is the opportunity to undertake significant developmental initiatives and operations, exceeding its traditional and supervisory role, while it is required to provide more adding-value services and possess increased know-how.
+As the Regional Administration acquires multiple responsibilities and there is the opportunity to undertake significant developmental initiatives and operations, exceeding its traditional and supervisory role, it is required to provide more adding-value services and possess increased know-how.

 The new Structural Funds Programmes involve complex and complicated requirements and focus on promoting innovation, entrepreneurship, “smart specialization”, employment, social oriented actions and integrated local development programs.
 Operational Programmes are “competitive” – in terms of projects’ planning and maturation– and the actors that will have a clear advantage to claim funding are those who will be prepared in time.